Dr. David J Schimp DC LLC

 adrenal health

 We live in a world of toxic stress.
 Cell phones, jobs, kids and aging parents lead to a constant revving of the adrenal glands.
 Cortisol levels go high, irregular or low.
 Blood sugar becomes dysregulated and eventually the bottom begins to fall out.
 You might start to have problems falling asleep or staying asleep, crave salt, experience afternoon fatigue, dizziness if you stand up too quickly or begin to experience headaches with exertion or stress.
 You might begin to perspire more easily, gain weight under stress and wake up tired even after 6 or more hours of sleep.
 All these are symptoms of adrenal stress and fatigue.
-Although blood testing can be useful, my preferred method to evaluate adrenal health is the Adrenal Stress Index by Diagnostechs.

 Adrenal recovery takes time and effort.
 First you must identify and remove external stressors including toxins and infections.
 Then you have to address internal stressors like poor digestion and an imbalance of GI tract flora.
 A few key areas to promote recovery include a regular sleep schedule, avoidance of stimulants like caffeine and maintaining good blood sugar control.
 In addition nutritional status needs to balanced and optimized.
 The use of adaptogenic botanicals can also be useful in promoting healthy and robust adrenal health.